secure-compilation/SECOMP/README.md

 ### Back-translation proof branch: `ccs-backtranslation`

 This branch contains the back-translation proof.
-Use `make proof` to replay the proof.
+Use `make depend && make proof` to replay the proof.

 The proof is complete.
 This proof is done in a slightly more complex setting where system calls can belong to particular compartments.
 Also some recent